Sadiq Larijani: Activities

 Shortly after his appointment, Larijani appointed Saeed Mortazavi to the post of the deputy prosecutor general of Iran.
 Mortazavi was prosecutor general of Tehran for more than seven years, during which he was involved in murdering and torturing several Iranian civilians and activists.
 One of the high-profile deaths attributed to Mortazavi is that of Canadian-Iranian photojournalist Zahra Kazemi.
 On 7 September 2009, Iranian police, with permission from the judiciary system and Tehran General Court, entered the office to support political prisoners and seized all the documents and computers, among others.
 The police refused to give a receipt for the items.
 Mehdi Karroubi and Mir Hossein Mousavi organized the office to support the victims of torture in Iranian prisons.
 On 8 September 2009, Iranian Judiciary, unexpectedly closed and sealed the office of National Confidence Party and arrested Morteza Alviri and Alireza Beheshti and several of the closest allies of opposition leaders Mehdi Karroubi and Mir Hossein Mousavi.
 That same month, the authorities from the Judiciary System began targeting the children of leaders of the opposition groups.
 For instance, Atefeh Emam, the daughter of jailed activist Javad Emam, the Chief of Staff of Mousavi's campaign, was arrested on 9 September 2009, held in a secret facility, and tortured to pressure her to make a "confession" implicating her father.
 The Judiciary released her after twenty-four hours in the South of Tehran in an inappropriate condition.

 Controversies

+Larijani's term as a Chief Justice was rife with brutality and human rights abuses, such as in the suppression of the 2009 protests, when he oversaw "the execution of individuals who were juveniles at the time of their crime and the torture or cruel, inhumane, and degrading treatment or punishment of prisoners in Iran, including amputations."
+According to some, over 100 activists were killed in this context.
+Under Larijani the Judiciary persecuted family members of activists such as in the case of Atefeh Emam, the daughter of Mousavi's chief of staff.

+In 2013, President Ahmedinejad said that he obtained a recording between Larijani's brother and the former prosecutor general of Tehran, Saeed Mortazavi, which allegedly proved that the Larijani family took advantage of their positions for personal gain.

 In 2015, he said it is illegal for the Assembly of Experts to supervise Supreme Leader Ali Khamenei.
-In 2016, he warned president Hassan Rouhani against voicing opposition to Supreme Leader Ali Khamenei.
+In 2016, he warned president Hassan Rouhani against voicing opposition to Supreme Leader Ali Khamenei, during that same year Larijani was criticized for owning dozens of bank accounts and was accused by parliament member Mahmoud Sadeghi of "funneling bail money into his personal account".
+Rouhani accused Larijani of corruption, and it was suspected that he abused his position to amassed a sum of $77 million, while Mike Pompeo had alleged that his wealth exceeded the sum of $300 million.
+In 2019, Larijani was publicly criticized by Mohammad Yazdi, the head of the Qom's Instructors Association, for setting up a luxurious office in the religious city of Qom.